ancyjoseph14/ancyjoseph14/README.md

 - 👋 Hi, I’m @ancyjoseph14
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to work on java development
-- 📫 How to reach me ...
+- 📫 How to reach me ancyj9@gmail.com

 <!---
 ancyjoseph14/ancyjoseph14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.